-Not only did her friends agree, the thought resonated so much that women and transgender people all over the world shared their experiences of "pad shame".
+Not only did her friends agree, but the thought also resonated so much that women and transgender people all over the world shared their experiences of “pad shame”.

 And with about 60,000 retweets and more than 200,000 likes so far, it’s fair to say Shaibu’s shower thoughts are now viral.

 The 24-year-old, who has been menstruating for a decade, told the BBC she was astonished by the reaction.

 “As the feelings of shame came through me, I was wondering why I still felt those emotions.
 Having a period is normal but yet I feel this way every single month.”